 - Lightweight setup with no external platform required beyond the Sheets add-on itself

-Best for: Developers or technical analysts who need a simple, low-overhead way to retrieve data from a REST API into Google Sheets and do not require workflow automation or event-driven data sync capabilities.
+Best for: Developers or technical analysts who need a simple, low-overhead way to retrieve REST API data into Sheets without workflow automation capabilities.

 How to connect Google Sheets to your enterprise workflows